-There's a way you can help the environment AND help save your town hundreds of thousands of dollars per year.
+There's a way you can help the environment AND help save Glen Rock \$240,000 per year.
 It's called Leave the Leaves.
 The idea is very simple: Instead of spending precious tax dollars to collect fallen leaves, local governments ask homeowners to recycle them right on their properties.
-In Englewood, NJ; Bedford and Irvington, NY; Madison, WI; San Antonio, TX, and many other places, homeowners Leave the Leaves!
+In Englewood, New Jersey; Bedford and Irvington, New York; Madison, Wisconsin; San Antonio, Texas, and many other places, homeowners Leave the Leaves.

 Leave the Leaves helps the environment, because those leaves replace lawn fertilizers.
 It avoids the nuisance of piles of leaves that take up parking spaces, clog drains, and present fire risk.
-It saves local governments a lot of money sound.
+It saves local governments a lot of money.

+The idea behind Leave the Leaves is simple and scientifically sound.
 Think of your property as an ecosystem, like a forest or prairie.
 An ecosystem is self-contained: everything it produces is used right there in place.
 As leaves die, they fall to the ground, where they serve several important ecological roles: they insulate the soil from sudden changes in temperature; they also release nutrients into the soil, fertilizing it and improving drainage and soil structure.